Ezekiel 44 – The Prince and the Priests

 “It shall be, in regard to their inheritance, that I am their inheritance.
 You shall give them no possession in Israel, for I am their possession.
 They shall eat the grain offering, the sin offering, and the trespass offering; every dedicated thing in Israel shall be theirs.
 The best of all firstfruits of any kind, and every sacrifice of any kind from all your sacrifices, shall be the priest’s; also you shall give to the priest the first of your ground meal, to cause a blessing to rest on your house.
 The priests shall not eat anything, bird or beast, that died naturally or was torn by wild beasts.

 a.
 I am their inheritance: This principle was true in the days when the priesthood was established by Moses, and would also be true in the days of Ezekiel’s temple.
-They had no true inheritance in the land of Israel; Yahweh Himself would be their inheritance.
+They would have no true inheritance in the land of Israel; Yahweh Himself would be their inheritance.

 i.
 “Like the Old Testament priests, the kingdom priests will not have an inheritance of land but will have the Lord as their inheritance and be able to live from the temple offerings.”
 (Wiersbe)